 Experiences, Opportunities, Visits and Visitors

-Please see our English page for more information.
+Please see our English page for more information

 At Woodfield, we have adopted a mastery approach to the teaching and learning of mathematics.
 Fundamentally, this rests on the belief that all children can – and, indeed, must – be successful in the study of mathematics.
 At Woodfield, we do not accept that ‘some people cannot do maths’ or that prior attainment should limit what a child is capable of learning.
 Mathematics is for everyone at Woodfield.

 We plan our learning by designing coherent extended units of work in the medium term which take into account the relevant mathematical progression.
 This allows our children to master the area of mathematics being studied before moving on to new learning.
 To support us in our long and

 Measurement, Geometry and Statistics are taught through topic wherever possible, providing children with engaging stimuli for their maths, and showing them the mathematical links to the real world.

 At Woodfield, we believe that when it comes to times tables, speed AND accuracy are important – the more facts children remember, the easier it is for them to do harder calculations.
 Times Table Rock Stars is a fun and challenging programme designed to help pupils master the times tables.
 To be a Times Table Rock Star you need to answer any multiplication fact up to 12×12 in less than 3 seconds!

 Please see our Maths page for more information.

 Here at Woodfield Primary School, it is our intent that all pupils become curious, investigative scientists, who have a strong understanding of the uses and implications of Science in today’s world and the future.